here4thee/here4thee.github.io/index.md

 ### Project

+#### 4. Cloud Native Security

+- Internship at Magic Shield (Hangzhou, Zhejiang)
+- November 2021 - Present
+- Market Research, Competitive Analysis and Product Architecture Design
+- Implement functional modules including Image Vulnerability Scanning and Benchmark Testing

-#### 0. Security Issues in Smart Contracts on Emerging Blockchain Platforms
+#### 3. Security Issues in Smart Contracts on Emerging Blockchain Platforms

 - Lab for Internet and Security Technology (LIST) of Zhejiang University
-- August 2018 - Present
+- August 2018 - January 2022
 - Use static techniques such as backward dataflow analysis and symbolic execution to analyze smart contracts on emerging blockchain platforms (Ethereum, EOS, etc.) to find integer overflows.
 - Automatically generate exploits to validate vulnerabilities.
 - Compile smart contracts (written in different languages) on different platforms into the LLVM IR to support unified static analysis, thus implementing a scalable vulnerability detection system.

-#### 1. Measurement Study of Android In-app Advertisements
+#### 2. Measurement Study of Android In-app Advertisements

 - Lab for Internet and Security Technology (LIST) of Zhejiang University
 - September 2016 - August 2018